Feyerabend/vm/README.md

 __NOTE: The term "virtual machine" can often be replaced by "emulator", "interpreter" etc. and perhaps should not be restricted or qualified too much.
-The idea of an abstraction that separates the underlying mechanics from the levels above is what should be observed, not a deepend confusion of concepts which already are ambigious and not very well definied anyway.__
+The idea of an abstraction that separates the underlying mechanics from the levels above is what should be observed, not a deepend confusion of concepts which already are ambiguous and not very well definied anyway.__

 The term "virtual machine" and also "interpreter" has been used for such diverse fields as from the Apollo Guidance Computer[^2], code from Busicom interpreted[^3] to run on Intel 4004,